gchq/sleeper/docs/usage/rest-api/add-table.md

 JSON
 ```

-The instance property lookup above shells out to the config bucket; if you already have the URL to
+The instance property lookup above retrieves the URL from the instance config bucket; if you already have the URL to
 hand, skip that step.
 The `x-amz-security-token` header is only required for temporary credentials
 (EC2 instance roles, `aws sts assume-role`, SSO); omit it if you are signing with a long-lived IAM
 user access key.